sct2005/TeamProjectCOM2020/new_cases.md

 ### What Went Wrong
 The visualisation looked authoritative but omitted key assumptions.
 It ignored ground-level Ozone and NO2.
 ### How the Failure Was Detected
-A spike in emergency room admissions for respiratory distress on a day the app labeled "Perfect."
+peopel admitted for respiratory distress on a day the app labeled "Perfect."

 ### Who Was Affected
-- **Vulnerable Citizens:** Elderly people and asthmatics who trusted the "Safe" icon.
+- **Vulnerable Citizens:** Elderly people and asthmatics who trusted the "Safe" raitting .
-- **Athletes:** People who performed high-intensity cardio in toxic conditions.
+- **Athletes:** peopel who exercised in toxic conditions

 ### Data Issues
-- **Metric Exclusion:** Narrow focus on one pollutant while ignoring others.
+- **Metric Exclusion:** too foucused on one pollutent and not others
-- **False Precision:** A score of "100" implied absolute safety when it only meant "low dust."
+- **False Precision:** A score of 100 implied absolute safety when it only meant low if the polutent monitored

 ### Technical Choices
-- **UI Design:** Chose a "single score" for simplicity, masking the complexity of air chemistry.
+- **UI Design:** a score that based of one metric hides the whole story

 ### Timeline of Failure + Aftermath
-- **Initial Setup:** App launched with high praise for its "clean design."
+- **Initial Setup:** App launched
-- **Trigger Event:** Stagnant high-pressure system trapped NO2 at street level.
+- **Trigger Event:** Stagnant high-pressure system trapped NO2 at street level
-- **Failure Event:** App displayed "98/100" while smog was visible.
+- **Failure Event:** App displayed 98/100 while smog was visible.
-- **Detection:** Hospitals reported a 300% increase in inhaler use.
+- **Detection:** Hospitals reported a 300% increase in respitory cases
-- **Aftermath:** App pulled and redesigned to show a multi-pollutant breakdown.
+- **Aftermath:** people were exposed yo harmful levels of pollutent based of them using the app as a guid line

 ### Lessons Learned
 - Summarization of complex data must include "What this score doesn't measure."
-- Authority in design must be matched by comprehensiveness in data.

 ### Quiz
-- **Q:** Why was the "100/100" score misleading?
+- **Q:** Why was the 100/100 score misleading?
-- **A:** It only measured one type of pollutant while omitting dangerous gases.
+- **A:** as it only measured one type of pollutant while omitting dangerous gases.
 - **Q:** How did the UI contribute to the harm?
-- **A:** It used authoritative icons (green runner) that encouraged risky behavior.
+- **A:** didnt show what the score didnt take into acount

 ---